scorpiodiagrams/fdg/wiki/appendix_b.md

 \end{aligned}
 \end{equation}$$

-A procedure =g= that multiplies the cube of its argument by the sine of its argument is
+A procedure #Code(g) that multiplies the cube of its argument by the sine of its argument is

 ```Scheme
 (define g (* cube sin))